MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-enhanced-email-sf.md

 ---
-title: Unable to save email to CRM due enhanced email turned off in Salesforce CRM
+title: Unable to save email to CRM as enhanced email is turned off in Salesforce CRM
 description: Troubleshoot and resolve error messages in Sales Copilot related to enhanced email turned off in Salesforce CRM. ms.date: 08/07/2023 ms.topic: article